AndrejOrsula/ign_moveit2_examples/docs/README.md

 # Example documentation

-This document describes the different software components used by the MoveIt 2, ROS 2 and Ignition Gazebo demo, where to find them and how they are being called.
+This document describes the different software components used by the MoveIt 2, ROS 2 and Gazebo demo, where to find them and how they are being called.

 This example and documentation uses the name of ***"Ignition Gazebo"***